New Jersey Department of Education Office of Student Support Services 21st Century Community Learning Centers Program and Out-of-School Time Resources

 No. of Adults to be Served: 75

-In addition to the STEM infused curriculum the 21st CCLC program at Lawnside provides academic remediation in the core academic areas, homework help and tutoring.
-Academic enrichment activities that expand on youth teaming in ways that differ from the methods used during the school day, including a robotics program our provided.
-Cultural and artistic opportunities for artistic knowledge and discovery, in the form of, African drumming, dance and martial arts are included in our activity centers.
-Youth development opportunities, including student council, character education, for students to enhance their interests, skills and abilities into adulthood, are addressed.
+In addition to the STEM infused curriculum, the 21st CCLC After School Program at Lawnside provides academic remediation in the Common Core State Standards, homework help and tutoring.
+Academic enrichment activities that expand on youth teaming in ways that differ from the methods used during the school day.
+Cultural and artistic opportunities for artistic knowledge and discovery, in the form of, African drumming, dance, band and martial arts are included in our activity centers.
+Youth development opportunities, including student council, character education, for students to enhance their interests, skills and abilities into adulthood, are also addressed.
 Parental involvement activities, provide opportunities for parents to gain new knowledge and increase participation in their children's education.
 Diverse focus groups, Symposiums, and a four week STEM enriched summer program are also a part of our activity plan.
-As we continue to expose our students and parents to areas that will enrich their knowledge base LearnDoEarn, will become an addition to our program activities during the 2012 and 2013 program years for both students and parents.
-Also, the Youth Advocacy Project of Camden County will provide anger management sessions and student mentoring to address the issue of bullying that plaques our community and society.
+As we continue to expose our students and parents to areas that will enrich their knowledge base LearnDoEarn, will continue to be infused into our program activities during the 2014 and 2015 program year for both students and parents.